arthurkazaryants/action-sync-repos/README.md

 # action-sync-repos
-Mirroring a repository to another repository on GitLab
+Sync a repository from GitHub to GitLab